Stockman (Australia)

-In Australia a stockman (plural stockmen) is a person who looks after the livestock on a large property known as a station, which is owned by a grazier or a grazing company, traditionally on horseback.
-In this sense it has a similar meaning to "cowboy".
+In Australia, a stockman (plural stockmen) is a person who looks after the livestock on a station, traditionally on horse.
+It has a similar meaning to "cowboy".
 A stockman may also be employed at an abattoir, feedlot, on a livestock export ship, or with a stock and station agency.

+Country music singer-songwriter, Slim Dusty, sang about The Ringer from the Top End.

 Associated terms

 Stockmen who work with the cattle in the Top End are known as ringers and are often only employed for the dry season which lasts from April to October.
 A station hand is an employee who is involved in routine duties on a rural property or station, which may also involve caring for livestock.
 With pastoral properties facing dire recruitment problems as young men are lured into the booming mining industry, young women from the cities are becoming a common sight on outback stations, often attracted by the chance to work with horses.
 An associated occupation is that of the drover, who, like the shearer may be an itinerant worker, and is employed in tending to livestock while they are travelling on a stock route.

 A station trainee is known as a jackaroo (male) or jillaroo (female).